norcams/docs-enduser/docs/terraform-part1.rst

 machines) using Terraform_.
 This is an introduction to Terraform and shows how to use Terraform in its simplest and most basic form.

+The example file can be downloaded here: :download:`basic.tf
+<downloads/basic.tf>`.

 Prerequisites
 -------------